swystems/prob-bellkat/README.md

 #### Generating the results as a pdf

-The information for the table can be automatically compiled into a `.tex` file using the `collect_stats.py` script.
+The information for Table 1 can all be automatically generated and formatted into a `.tex` file using the `collect_stats.py` script.

 ```bash
 # the command takes long time up to complete (~ 10 mins)